The Holdovers: Critical response

 Justin Chang of the Los Angeles Times praised the film's "enveloping sense of time and place", but as a whole, criticized it as "a flat, phony, painfully diagrammatic movie masquerading as a compassionate, humane one".
 Chang also wrote that Mary Lamb, despite Randolph's affecting performance, was "somehow the movie's most under-developed role".

 Filmmaker James Gray praised the film, saying: "The film takes place in 1970, the first year of American history's greatest hangover.
 And the rhythms and look, precisely rendered, lend a bracing authenticity to the proceedings.
 More important, the movie recalls vividly both that era's glorious dreams and the stinging cost of idealism.
 These lonely souls may seem doomed, but they're still trying.
 And though bearing witness may not always be pretty, it is beautiful.
 So is The Holdovers."
 Other filmmakers, including Joe Dante, Robert Eggers, Matt Johnson, Raine Allen-Miller and Rachel Morrison, as well as former U.S. President Barack Obama, also cited it as among their favorite films of 2023.

 In 2025, the film ranked number 98 on the "Readers' Choice" edition of The New York Times list of "The 100 Best Movies of the 21st Century."

 Plagiarism accusation

-In March 2024, Variety reported that screenwriter Simon Stephenson had lodged a complaint with the Writers Guild of America, accusing the film's screenplay of plagiarizing an unproduced script he wrote titled Frisco.
+In March 2024, Variety reported that screenwriter Simon Stephenson had lodged a complaint with the Writers Guild of America, accusing the film's screenplay of plagiarizing an unproduced script he wrote titled Frisco, a 2013 Black List entry.
 Stephenson said that Payne had been sent his script on at least two occasions in the 2010s, and accused Hemingson's final script of being "forensically identical" to his, alleging similarities in "story, characters, structure, scenes [and] dialogue" across the "meaningful entirety" of the film.
 Frisco producer Tom McNulty questioned Stephenson's claims.
+Payne dismissed the accusation as baseless, stating he took the idea for the film from Merlusse, and criticising Variety for reporting the claim without assessing its merits.